axrati/pykeral/README.md

     AVG/MIN/MAX do not have comparitive support yet.
     ie: AVG would give average across the values of both columns above for total_pay

     COUNT, COUNTD will work on any datatype.
-It reads across, so in the example above, team names shared by different cities would be considered unique.
-    COUNT will find the number of times the values are != None or pd.na/nan.
+    COUNT will find the number of times the values are != na in pandas.

     DISTINCT returns an array of the distinct values.
 It behaves similar to a one level one-to-many.